 But what is application-to-application password management?
-Several applications of your IT infrastructure require to connect to other applications to process theirs services.
+Several applications of your IT infrastructure are required to connect to other applications to process their services.
 As for users that have to authenticate to a server to access its services, those applications have also to authenticate to those servers.

 The problem AAPM solves

 Today, credentials used from an application to connect to another application are stored within a flat configuration file, most of the time, in scripts and unencrypted.
-The purpose of AAPM is to eliminate these kind of files as well as any hard-coded password that might otherwise exist in applications and unsecure DevOps processes, and to provide a secured mechanism to authenticate an application with another application – no exposed passwords necessary.
+The purpose of AAPM is to eliminate this kind of file as well as any hard-coded password that might otherwise exist in applications and unsecure DevOps processes and to provide a secured mechanism to authenticate an application with another application – no exposed passwords necessary.